 This variable specifies if a DB2 database uses the alternate method of page cleaning algorithms or the default method of page cleaning.
-If this variable is set to ON, the DB2 system writes changed pages to the disk, to ensure there are no Log Sequence Number (LSN) gaps and proactively identifies the victims.
-Therefore, the page cleaners utilize available disk VO bandwidth.
-If this variable is set to ON, the chngpgs_thresh database configuration parameter is no longer relevant because the variable does not control page cleaner activity.
-This proactive method of page cleaning improves the performance of the Infor LN application.
+If this variable is set to ON, the DB2 system writes changed pages to the disk, to ensure that there are no Log Sequence Number (LSN) gaps and proactively identifies the changed pages.
+Therefore, the page cleaners utilize available disk I/O bandwidth more efficient.
+If this variable is set to ON, the changes_thresh database configuration parameter is no longer relevant because the variable does not control the page cleaner activity.
+This proactive page cleaning method improves the performance of the Infor LN application.

-To enable DB2 USE ALTERNATE PAGE CLEANING, use the following command:
+To enable DB2 USE ALTERNATE PAGE CLEANING, use this command:

-db2set DB2 USE ALTERNATE PAGE CLEANING=ON
+db2set DB2_USE_ALTERNATE_PAGE_CLEANING=ON